Top 8 benefits of a Warehouse Management System

 1. Makes social distancing possible

-A warehouse management system can make social distancing– one of the most important things in warehouses today — simpler.
+A warehouse management system can make social distancing—one of the most important considerations in warehouses today—simpler and more effective.

-Warehouse management systems may empower employees to suitably distance while they operate so that they remain safe and prevent the spread of COVID-19, stated Ashish Chaturvedi, chief analyst in ISG, worldwide engineering research and advisory firm in Stamford, Conn.
+Warehouse management systems empower employees to maintain appropriate distances while performing their tasks, helping keep them safe and limiting the spread of COVID-19, stated Ashish Chaturvedi, chief analyst at ISG, a global technology research and advisory firm in Stamford, Conn.

-Warehouse management applications can account for employee space requirements when assigning a variety of tasks.
-The program may also design stock placements and paths so warehouse workers have little to no actual interaction.
+Warehouse management applications can account for employee spacing requirements when assigning tasks.
+The system can also optimize stock placements and picking paths so that warehouse workers have minimal physical interaction.

 2. Offers real-time inventory data